HumaRobotics/darwin_gazebo/README.md

 ## darwin_gazebo

-ROS package providing providing Gazebo simulation of the Darwin OP robot.
+ROS package providing Gazebo simulation of the Darwin OP robot.
 Also provides a Python interface to the joints and some walk capabilities.

 These have been tested in simulation and need some work to be used on the real robot, do not use as-is.